 One of the necessities for human existence, along with food, water, and many other things, is a place to live.
 As people's living standards increased over time, there was a sharp increase in the demand for homes.
 Although some individuals purchase a home as an investment or piece of real estate, most people worldwide purchase a home for habitation or employment.
 Each year, there is an increase in the demand for homes, which subsequently drives up home prices annually.
 House price prediction can be done by using multiple prediction models (Machine Learning Model) such as support vector regression, artificial neural network, and more [1].
 Machine Learning alogirithms can analyze historical data and other relevant factors such as demographics,location,size, and amenities to aacurately predict the value of a property[2].
 Additionally, it enables consequential learning and enhances model predictions through the methodical addition of more recent data[3].
 Three broad categories can be used to classify machine learning: semi-supervised learning, unsupervised learning, and supervised learning.
 Essentially, the goal of supervised machine learning algorithms is to find a function that can provide reliable out-of-sample predictions.

-For example, in property research, if an investigator intends to make a forecast of housing prices yi from its physical, neighborhood, and accessibility characteristics xij from a sample of n apartments, one can assume L(yiˆ,yi) to be the prediction loss function.
-A machine learning algorithm will look for a function fˆ that produces the lowest expected prediction loss E(yi,xij)[L(fˆ(xij),yi)] on the test data from the same distribution[4].
+For example, in property research, if an investigator intends to make forecast of housing prices yi from its physical, neighbourhood and accessibility characteristics xij from a sample of n apartments, one can assume L(yiˆ,yi) to be the prediction loss function.
+A machine learning algorithm will look for a function fˆ that produces lowest expected prediction loss E(yi,xij)[L(fˆ(xij),yi)] on the test data from the same distribution[4].
 Support vector machines and linear regression are two examples of supervised learning.
-Unsupervised learning in ML learns from the data without human supervision, Semi- supervised machine learning handles a mixture of both labeled and unlabeled data.
-For this project, we chose advanced ML techniques like Random forest [5], Extratrees regressor, XGBoost, and ensemble model as they have been shown to provide accurate predictions[6].The methodology of this paper is comprised of the following steps.
+Unsupervised learning in ML learns from the data without human supervision, .
+Semi supervised machine learning handles a mixture of both labeled and unlabled data.
+For this project we chose advanced ML techniques like Random forest [5], Extratrees regressor, XGBoost and ensemble model as they have shown to provide accurate predictions[6].The methodology of this paper is comprised of the following steps.

 Data Mining, Data Cleaning and Preprocessing